An Algorithm for Learning Smaller Representations of Models With Scarce Data: Time Bounds

-Note that this result is not necessarily applicable to all machine learning models, or all neural networks for that matter, as their convergence conditions differ.
-Moreover, this makes the ratio from \corref{approxratio} more dependent on the choice of $\Theta$, as neural networks, without accounting for finite-precision computing, belong to hypothesis classes of infinite size.
+\corref{sgdcor} is not necessarily applicable to all neural networks, since their convergence conditions strongly depend on the choices of optimizers, architecture, and hyperparameters.
+The ratio from \thmref{maintheorem} is hence conditional on $\Theta$, as neural networks, without accounting for finite-precision computing, belong to hypothesis classes of infinite size.

-\begin{remark} Training Timaeus--especially when it is a neural network--may become computationally costly, and dominate the other terms in the equation.
-Still, the "wall clock" runtime of Agora can be improved by a factor of $\size{\Theta}$, by parallelizing \lineref{trainstatement} across multiple nodes. \end{remark}